kirin2/Zigzag-Gengo-Solutions-Engineer-Test/README.md

 - GIT         : https://git-scm.com/downloads

-1. get source code using git
+1. Get source code using git

 ```
 $ git clone https://github.com/kirin2/Zigzag-Gengo-Solutions-Engineer-Test.git
 ```

-2 .
-Add in your windows Host file.Replace with the correct location depending on your setup.
+2. Add in your windows Host file.Replace with the correct location depending on your setup.
 * {Your local drive}\Windows\System32\drivers\etc\host

 ```
 127.0.0.1 local.palindrome
 ```

 3. Add apache vhost.
 Replace with the correct location depending on your setup.

 * {Your local drive}\{Your Apache Folder}\conf\extra\httpd-vhosts.conf
 ```
 <VirtualHost *:80>